re4ldev/arch-laptop/README.md

 The drive is now erased, let's verify that security is not enabled.\
 **`# hdparm -I /dev/sda`**

-Fill the disk with random bytes stream.\
+Fill the disk with random bytes stream.
+Depending on the drive size, this step will take an extended period of time.\
 **`dd if=/dev/urandom of=/dev/sda bs=4096 status=progress`**

 ## 11. Partition the disks ##